 Custom Built Dining Tables - Scottsdale Art Factory

 Custom Dining Tables Handcrafted in America

 Scottsdale Art Factory, an American manufacturer of handmade dining tables, custom furniture, wood doors, gates, and designer furnishings based in Scottsdale, Arizona, and Designs by H.J.
 Nick, have been designing and building some of the world's finest furnishings all hand crafted in America since 1913.
 Most of our clients want a furnishing that has a big WOW factor and timeless elegance.
 They all want investment value furnishings that make a proper statement reflecting their personality, or the personality of the environment for which the designer custom furnishings are intended.
 Our master level craftsmanship ensures your custom wrought iron gates and furnishings will stand the test of time, and are Guaranteed Forever, backed by over a century of fine craftsmanship.

-Custom Dining Room Tables - Learn more about our Custom Furniture
+Solid Wood Dining Tables - Learn more about our Custom Furniture